 The Jewelry Test: If gold jewelry enhances your complexion, then you’re likely on the warmer side.
 If silver jewelry looks best on your skin tone, then you have cool undertones.

 Don’t let anyone tell you that you shouldn’t rock bronzer!
 A sun-kissed glow works for every complexion — including yours!
 What you want to look for is a product that will highlight and enhance your skin tone for that lit-from-within glow.
-Look for a slightly shimmery finish (slightly being the keyword here) like Lancôme Belle De Teint in 08 and apply it to your forehead, temples and upper cheekbones for an instantly warmer (and illuminated!) complexion.
+Look for a neutral bronzer like IT Cosmetics Sunshine in a Compact, and apply it to your forehead, temples and upper cheekbones for an instantly warmer complexion.

-Any rich shade will really make your eyes POP!
-Jewel tones like purple, bright blue, emerald green, or a deep burgundy stand out against your complexion, while gold and bronze tones (like L’Oréal Paris Colour Riche Dual Effects in Treasured Bronze) instantly warm your skin tone and brighten up your eyes.
+Any rich shade will really make your eyes pop!
+Jewel tones like purple, bright blue, emerald green or a deep burgundy stand out against your complexion, while gold and bronze tones instantly warm your skin tone and brighten up your eyes.

 Steer clear of white (or off-white/cream) and pale or frosty colors as they can give your skin an ashy or dry appearance.
-As for the shadow finish, opt in for soft shimmer or demi-matte — if you prefer a matte finish, go for deep neutrals like nude or chocolate (we love Urban Decay Eyeshadow in Secret Service).
+As for the shadow finish, opt in for soft shimmer or demi-matte — if you prefer a matte finish, go for deep neutrals like nude or chocolate (we love L'Oréal Paris Infallible Paints Metallics in Violet Luster).